Designing Replacement Windows: What Makes a Window Energy Efficient

 When you’re planning your project for replacement windows in Eau Claire, energy efficiency should be at the top of your priority list.
-That’s since inefficient windows can be responsible for the greatest heating and cooling loss in your house.
+That’s due to the fact inefficient windows can be responsible for the largest heating and cooling loss in your house.

 They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
 So, it’s important that your replacement windows are the wisest solution for the temperatures in Eau Claire.

-In picking your new windows, here are a few points to consider.
+In picking your new windows, here are a few points to think over.

 Window Panes: One, Two or Three?

-Window panes are one of the most critical components of an energy-efficient window.
-We suggest going with at minimum double-pane windows, as single-pane windows are especially inefficient.
-They’re also subject to losing air and affecting your house’s comfort.
+Window panes are one of the most essential components of an energy-efficient window.
+We suggest going with at least double-pane windows, because single-pane windows are especially inefficient.
+They’re also subject to losing air and influencing your house’s comfort.

-If your budget allows it, switching to ENERGY STAR® windows will help reduce energy bills and save you more money over the years.
-That’s because they work hard to keep your home’s temperature in balance, no matter the conditions outside.
+If your budget allows it, switching to ENERGY STAR® windows will help decrease energy bills and save you more money in the future.
+That’s because they work hard to keep your home’s temperature in balance, regardless of the conditions outside.

 On average, ENERGY STAR says regular houses that upgrade to these windows can save*: